Blogue

 At-risk groups: children, seniors, and immunocompromised individuals

 Children are more vulnerable to the toxic effects of mold due to their developing immune systems.
 Older adults are also at higher risk, as their natural immune defenses weaken over time.
-People with compromised immune systems—whether due to chronic illness or immunosuppressive treatments—face an increased risk of serious health complications.
+People with compromised immune systems, whether due to chronic illness or immunosuppressive treatments, may be more susceptible to mold and can experience stronger reactions when exposed to indoor contamination, including black mold.

 People with existing respiratory issues such as asthma or chronic bronchitis may experience more frequent or severe flare-ups when exposed to mold.
 This can sometimes require adjustments to their regular treatment plans.